The Big Picture On a Good Real Estate ROI:

 Real estate investors measure annualized returns in several ways.

-The easiest way to calculate it is with a simple average.
-If you earned a 60% total return (including both income and profits) on a property you owned for five years, that comes to a 12% average annual return (60% / 5 years = 12%).
+The easiest way to calculate it is with a simple average: if you earned a 60% total return (including both income and profits) on a property you owned for five years, that comes to a 12% average annual return (60% / 5 years = 12%).

 Lastly, you might see that some real estate syndications offer a “preferred return.”
 That protects you as a passive investor by giving your returns (up to that percentage) higher priority than the general partner or sponsor.
-When the property sells and profits get divvied up, you get paid out that return before the sponsor can take any returns for themselves.
+When the property sells, and profits get divvied up, you get paid out that return before the sponsor can take any returns for themselves.

 For more information, read up on real estate investing terms here.